abraham-atsiwo/interactive-plotly-dashboard/README.md

-## Dynamic Interactive Data Visualization Dashboard
+## Interactive Data Visualization Dashboard
 A data visualization dashboard that enables users to build dynamic 2D and 3D plots in the browser.
 The dynamic dashboard is based on the `plotly express` api.